ZoomInfo

-Demand Generation vs. Lead Generation: Definitions, KPIs, Examples
+Demand Generation vs. Lead Generation: What's the Difference?

-Here's what matters: demand generation creates market interest at the top of the funnel.
+Demand generation creates market interest at the top of the funnel.
 Lead generation captures buyer information at the mid and bottom of the funnel.
 Think of demand gen as creating the want.
 Lead gen converts that want into contacts.

 As a B2B marketer, you're off to a great start if you can recognize the value of both and are ready to incorporate them into your campaigns.
 To see results, it's important to understand the distinctions between the two and how to use them together for maximum impact.

-What is Demand Generation vs. Lead Generation?
+What Is the Difference Between Demand Generation and Lead Generation?

-What is Demand Generation?
+What Is Demand Generation?

 • Brand awareness: Educates the market on problems worth solving